PervazGolrang/Project6-CheckPoint-R82-enterprise-lab/README.md

 The focus of this lab is on **enteprise security best practices**, with proper logging atrategy, policy organization, Zero Trust principles, and production-ready architecture.
 The asymmetric design (OSLO w/ VPN backup, Bergen w/o) is to demonstrate a real-world budget constraint and risk-based decision making.

-The routing complexity (OSPF + BGP) is intentional to widen my knowledge in dynamic routing protocls integrated with Check Point.
+The routing complexity (OSPF + BGP) is intentional to widen my knowledge in dynamic routing protocols integrated with Check Point.

 ---